intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/databricks.md

 ### **2. Installing Analytics Zoo libraries**

-1.In the left pane, click **Clusters** and select your cluster.
+2.1 In the left pane, click **Clusters** and select your cluster.

 ![](images/Databricks1.PNG)

-2.Install Analytics Zoo python environment using PyPI.
+2.2 Install Analytics Zoo python environment using PyPI.
 Click **Libraries > Install New > PyPI**.
 Install official released version by texting "analytics-zoo" library.
 Or install latest [nightly build](https://pypi.org/project/analytics-zoo/#history) of Analytics Zoo with the specified version.

 ![](images/Databricks2.PNG)

-3.Install Analytics Zoo prebuilt jar package.
+2.3 Install Analytics Zoo prebuilt jar package.
 Click **Libraries > Install New > Upload > Jar**.
 Download Analytics Zoo prebuilt package from [Release Page](../release.md).
 Please note that you should choose the same spark version of package as your Databricks runtime version.
 Unzip it.
 Find jar named "analytics-zoo-bigdl_*-spark_*-jar-with-dependencies.jar" in the lib directory.
 Drop the jar on Databricks.

 ![](images/Databricks3.PNG)

-4.Make sure the jar file and analytics-zoo (with PyPI) are installed on all clusters.
+2.4 Make sure the jar file and analytics-zoo (with PyPI) are installed on all clusters.
 In **Libraries** tab of your cluster, check installed libraries and click “Install automatically on all clusters” option in **Admin Settings**.

 ![](images/Databricks4.PNG)